-9. The warehouse cafeteria is a war zone
+9. The Amazon warehouse employee cafeteria is a war zone.

 Workers have two lunch options: Bring your own, or buy a meal from one of dozens of vending machines stocked with mediocre microwavable meals like burgers and hot dogs.
 “You’d buy a hamburger and it didn’t taste like real beef,” one former worker told us.
 And good luck heating up your food.
 Mided’s warehouse cafeteria had about 20 microwaves, and the fight for zap time was fierce.
 “It was a war zone trying to get enough time to heat your food and then get out without being run over,” she says.
 “You would see people fight.
 The smartest thing to do was to pack something that doesn’t need microwaving, because that was killer.”

-10. The warehouses have their own nurse’s office
+10. Amazon warehouse employees have their own nurse’s office.

 "It’s very much like a school nurse’s office,” says Mided.
 “You sit down, they tell you to ice this or that.
 You tell them on a scale of one to 10 which face matches your pain.
 They really can’t treat you much.
 They can give you ice and aspirin, that’s about it.”

-11. And fakers get put on broom duty
+11. Amazon warehouse employee fakers get put on broom duty.

 "A lot of people would make up stuff just to get off the floor,” a former worker says.
 “Some people would just confuse being tired with being hurt.
 They’d say, ‘My legs hurt!’
 No, you’ve just been walking around forever."
 If the nurse can't find anything wrong with you but you insist you're unwell, the supervisors will find an easy job for you to do that doesn't require any heavy lifting.
 More often than not, this means broom duty.
 "That's only good for the first hour,” Mided says.
 “Twelve hours of pushing a broom is the most mind-numbing thing on the planet.
 But that still doesn't prevent people from faking."